 Multi-Factor Authentication (MFA / 2FA)

 Multi-factor authentication adds an extra step to logging in by requiring something in addition to your password, such as a code from an app or a physical device.
+Enabling MFA is one of the single most effective steps you can take to protect an account, even if your password has already been stolen.

 Encryption

+Encryption protects data by converting it into a format that cannot be read without proper authorization.
+It is the underlying technology behind HTTPS, secure messaging apps, and VPNs, making it one of the most fundamental concepts in online security.
 It is used to secure websites, messages, files, and internet connections so that intercepted data cannot be easily accessed or misused.

 VPN (Virtual Private Network)

 A VPN encrypts your internet connection and helps protect your data from being intercepted, especially on public or unsecured networks.
+For remote workers and digital nomads connecting on public Wi-Fi, a VPN is one of the most practical security tools available.
+The existing italic CTA link is good, keep it.

 Learn more about top VPNs and how they improve online privacy and security.